Arafly/automate-everything/config_mgt.md

 }
 ```

-- Run Ansible commands with the custom inventory file, use the -i option as follows:
+- Run a ping to test connection to all our remote hosts

-`ansible all -i inventory -m ping`
+`$ ansible all -i /var/lib/jenkins/jobs/ansible/builds/9/archive/inventory/dev -m ping`

 This would execute the ping module on all hosts listed in your custom inventory file.